Softwire/strawberry-fair/frontend/src/pages/about/cambridge-band-competition.md

 ---
 # Enter the 2022 Band Comp Now!

 The Cambridge Band Competition 2022 is now open for entries!
-Musicians simply need to fill in the online form
+Musicians simply need to fill in the online form:

 [2022 Entry Form](/forms/band-comp-2022-entry-form)